Paris Warren: Professional career

-First stint with Buccaneers
+Tampa Bay Buccaneers (first stint)

-Warren was drafted in the seventh round of the 2005 NFL Draft by the Tampa Bay Buccaneers.
+Warren was selected in the seventh round of the 2005 NFL draft by the Tampa Bay Buccaneers.
 After spending the first five weeks of the season on the 53-man roster, he was waived and spent the rest of the 2005 season on the Buccaneers' practice squad.
 He made the team in 2006, playing in eight games and recording five catches for 63 yards.

 Warren broke his leg catching a touchdown with three minutes left in the final game of the 2007 preseason.
 The injury forced him to spend the 2007 season on injured reserve.

 Warren was released by the Buccaneers on August 26, 2008.
 He was re-signed to the team's practice squad on October 22, but released again on October 29.

 Dallas Cowboys

-Warren was signed to the practice squad of the Dallas Cowboys on December 10, 2008 and remained there through the 2008 season.
+Warren was signed to the practice squad of the Dallas Cowboys on December 10, 2008, and remained there through the 2008 season.

-Second stint with Buccaneers
+Tampa Bay Buccaneers (second stint)

 Warren re-signed a future contract with the Buccaneers in January 2009.
 He was waived on May 4.